 "I'm not sure."
 Jim's smile managed to be both rueful and the slightest bit mean.

-"There are times, my friend, that I wish I'd stayed at Gol."
+"There are times, my friend, that I wish I had stayed at Gol."

 The words hit just as he intended them to.
 He spun on his heel and left Jim standing alone, a familiar look somewhere between anger and hurt on his face.